xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 testImplementation 'ru.vyarus.guicey:guicey-test-spock'
 ```

-### With Junit 5
+### With JUnit 5

-OR you can use it with junit 5 vintage engine:
+OR you can use it with JUnit 5 vintage engine:

 ```groovy
 testImplementation 'ru.vyarus.guicey:guicey-test-spock'